(Our full COVID safety protocol will be available soon)

 A: A safety mask, which will be required in the queue lines, and highly recommended on the trail.
 You will be outside.
 Dress appropriately for cool, October weather and wear comfortable shoes for hiking/walking.

 Q: Are there chainsaws?
 Are there clowns?
 Are there ________?

 A: Do you think we?d really ruin the surprise?
 Come on now.

 Q: Is the attraction wheelchair accessible?

-Partially.
-Due to steep inclines and possible sandy/muddy conditions, we do not recommend our haunted trail for those using wheelchairs.
-Our Z-Alamo Airsoft range is accessible, after traveling along a golf cart path.
+A: No. Due to steep inclines and possible sandy/muddy conditions, we do not recommend our haunted trails for those using wheelchairs.

 Q: Are food and drinks available?

 A: To be determined.
 We may not be able to offer refreshments in 2020.